prisma/nextjs-security-rules-demo/README.md

 # Next.js & Prisma Postgres Security Rules Demo

-This repo demonstrates usage of Prisma Postgres' [security rules](https://pris.ly/security-rules-ea) which enables database access from the frontend.
+This repo demonstrates usage of [Prisma Postgres security rules](https://pris.ly/security-rules-ea) which enables database access from the frontend.

 > **Note**: Security rules is a new feature of Prisma Postgres that's currently in Early Access and not yet suitable for production use.
 If you try it out, please [share your feedback](https://pris./ly/discord) with us to help shape its API and overall DX.